 Textbook(s): Kyvig and Marty.
 Nearby History: Exploring the Past Around you.
 New York: Altamira Press, 2010.
-OER's as assigned on Blackboard.

 Course Requirements:

 Course Requirements: 350 possible points

 4 In class assignments: Students will complete an in class assignment that will strengthen their reading comprehension, analysis, critical thinking and writing abilities.
 Each assignment is worth 25 points.